 Amazing Countries Just a Short Flight Away

-I really enjoy travelling to countries in South East Asia.
-Whilst Thailand used to be my favourite place in the world, as time goes on I have to admit that Malaysia and Singapore are pretty tough to beat.
+I really enjoy traveling to countries in South East Asia.
+Whilst Thailand used to be my favorite place in the world, as time goes on I have to admit that Malaysia and Singapore are pretty tough to beat.

-Thinking about this more, I have realised it’s a combination of the improved infrastructure in places like Singapore, Malaysia and Hong Kong – and also the fact in my opinion their more family friendly.
+Thinking about this more, I have realized it’s a combination of the improved infrastructure in places like Singapore, Malaysia, and Hong Kong – and also the fact, in my opinion, their more family-friendly.

 So, it’s most likely the stage I am at in my life.
-I am simply not looking for cheap backpacking places but a bit more sedate and luxury place to chill and un-wind.
-Of course, it’s possible to do this in Thailand but I like the organisation and reliability of Singapore and places like Kuala Lumpur.
+I am simply not looking for cheap backpacking places but a bit more sedate and luxury place to chill and unwind.
+Of course, it’s possible to do this in Thailand but I like the organization and reliability of Singapore and places like Kuala Lumpur.

 Based in Malaysia it’s easy to hop a low-cost airline to visit all the countries around us for sometimes $30-50 USD.

 Ironically, these days I think nothing of jumping on a plane to Singapore or Chiang Mai for a conference or meet up with like-minded people.
 When living in the UK the prospect of jumping on a plane to Scotland or Spain for an event or meet up, was This is something I rarely did when living in the UK.